CTHRU/Hitrava/README.md

     saving: OKAY
     validating: OKAY

-You can test this out yourself using the same HiTrack file, which I've included in the Examples folder.
+I've included both the HiTrack file and the resultant TCX file in the Examples folder for you to have a go with.
 You can also [visualise the data online](https://www.mygpsfiles.com/app/#3gcQ1H3M).

 ![Map of example route](https://raw.githubusercontent.com/aricooperdavis/Huawei-TCX-Converter/master/Examples/Route.PNG)

 ## Contributing
 This is a very early alpha version of this tool, so please help me by making it better!
 There are some scripts in the Development Tools folder that I find useful for debugging.
 I'll accept any improvements, but if you're looking for inspiration you could start with this to-do list:
+* ~~Remove reliance on using the original filename~~
-* Check that this works for files other than those generated using the Huawei Band 2 Pro
+* Check that this works for files other than those generated using the Huawei Band 2 Pro:
+  * Confirmed working on a [file from a Huawei Watch GT](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330#post79042345)
 * Improve the distance measurement method (currently using [Viscenty's Formulae](https://en.wikipedia.org/wiki/Vincenty%27s_formulae))
 * Try and work out what `tp=b-p-m` is
 * Add interpolated heart-rate/pace/average speed data to each location element